DeciSym/hdt-it/README.md

 # HDT-it

-This repository currently includes notes for building HDT-it on a recent Linux distribution.
+This repository currently includes notes for building the historical HDT-it on a recent Linux distribution.
+The currently maintained codebase for HDT-it is https://github.com/rdfhdt/hdt-cpp.

 ## Build